thradams/CPrime-V1/README.md

 }

 ```
-The **auto** type qualifier is a qualifier that can be applied in pointers.
+The **auto** type qualifier is a qualifier that can be applied to pointers.
 When a pointer has auto it means that the pointer
 is the **owner of the pointed object**.
 This information is used to generate destructors.
 See the declaration of String and the generated destructor X_Destroy.

-The ouput "annotated C" also can be used to revert to the orignal code.
-In other words "annotated C" is just another view to the same source.
-The compiler can be used in any C IDE with this annotated syntax.
-The extended syntax can be used for a better undestanding a high level view of the code.

 ### Dynamic Arrays (like std::vector)
-Instead of using templates syntax, we define the struct that represents the data and the algorithmls like push_back are created automatically.
+Instead of using templates syntax we define the data struct.
+Some generated functions (PushBack) can undestand the data struct and implement the desired algorithm.
+This is build-in inside the compiler and maybe some day we can have a code generator script.

 ```c